docker/docs/datacenter/ucp/2.2/guides/user/services/deploy-a-service.md

 ---

 You can deploy and monitor your services from the UCP web UI.
-In this example we'll deploy an [NGINX](https://www.nginx.com/) web server and make it accessible on port `8000`.
+In this example we deploy an [NGINX](https://www.nginx.com/) web server and make it accessible on port `8000`.

 In your browser, navigate to the UCP web UI and click **Services**.
 On the